Home > Resources > Journal of Teacher Education

 More blog entries

-The Journal of Teacher Education (JTE), the official journal of AACTE, has been a leading voice in the field of teacher preparation for more than 65 years and is one of the most widely read professional journals in the field.
+The Journal of Teacher Education (JTE), the official journal of AACTE, has been a leading voice in the field of teacher preparation for 75 years and is one of the most widely read professional journals in the field.
 JTE’s five peer-reviewed issues per volume year contain thematic and general interest articles as well as editorials and commentaries.
-Its content focuses on policy, practice, and research that contribute to teacher preparation as a field of inquiry along numerous themes, including accreditation, assessment and evaluation, extended programs, teacher educators, student teaching, and others.
+Its content focuses on policy, practice, and research that contribute to educator preparation as a field of inquiry along numerous themes, including accreditation, assessment and evaluation, extended programs, teacher educators, student teaching, and others.

 Download JTE flyer

 In January 2021, AACTE named Texas A&M University’s College of Education and Human Development as the incoming editorial host of the Journal of Teacher Education.
-The journal is currently led by two coeditors – Chery Craig and Valerie Hill-Jackson.
-Marilyn Cochran-Smith has graciously accepted a one-year appointment as the editor-in-residence.
+The journal is currently led by two coeditors – Cheryl Craig and Valerie Hill-Jackson.
+Lin A. Goodwin (Boston College) serves as the current Editor in Residence, preceded by Marilyn Cochran-Smith (2022) and Gloria Ladson-Billings (2021).
 The team is supported by:

 Cheryl Craig